eginer/quantum_package/docs/source/modules/ao_basis.rst

     File: :file:`aos_value.irp.f`

-    gives the values of aos at a given point r
+    Gives the values of |AOs| at a given point r